Sequence of events

 by Bryant

-Question: I'm a little confused about breaking down the sign posts into sequences.
+Question: I'm a little confused about how to break down a signposts into a sequence of events.

 Inciting incident